tigermlt/blog/scala.md

   - option type which is map get key returns
     - None if map does not contain the given key
     - Some(x) if map associates the given key with the value x
+  - orderBy on a collection can be expressed by sortWith (receive a predicate as a parameter) and sorted
+  - groupBy: partitions a collection into a map of collections according to a discriminator function f